Privacy & Data Protection Policy

 A defined role of Data Protection Officer (DPO) is required under the GDPR if an organisation is a public authority if it performs large scale monitoring or if it processes particularly sensitive types of data on a large scale.
 The DPO is required to have an appropriate level of knowledge and can either be an in-house resource or outsourced to an appropriate service provider.

-Based on these criteria, Monex does not require a Data Protection Officer to be appointed, however, due to the global turnover of the company, the Board have decided to onboard a Data Protection Officer for risk mitigation purposes.
+Based on these criteria, Monex does not require a Data Protection Officer to be appointed.

 6.8 Breach Notification

 It is Monex’s policy to be fair and proportionate when considering the actions to be taken to inform affected parties regarding breaches of personal data.
 In line with the GDPR, where a breach is known to have occurred which is likely to result in a risk to the rights and freedoms of individuals, the relevant Supervisory Authority (SA) will be informed within 72 hours.
 This will be managed in accordance with our Information Security Incident Response Procedure which sets out the overall process of handling information security incidents.

 Under the GDPR the relevant SA has the authority to impose a range of fines of up to four percent of annual worldwide turnover or twenty million Euros, whichever is the higher, for infringements of the regulations.

 The following actions are undertaken to ensure that Monex complies at all times with the accountability principle of the GDPR:

 - The legal basis for processing personal data is clear and unambiguous